Description

 Worksheet Answer Keys

 This lesson plan includes answer keys for the activity worksheet, the practice worksheet, and the homework assignment.
+The “answers” for the activity are simply suggestions or guidelines.
+In addition, some answers on the homework worksheet will vary given the nature of the prompts.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.